senriques/Blockchain-4010-Fall-2018/Assignments/A-02/Mining.md

 for your mid-term project.
 You are going to need to be familiar with all of it.
 Run all the tests.
 If you have questions about it now is the time to be asking them.

+## Mining

+Mining is the process of doing some hard work that anybody can easily check to verify that a digital seal has been put on a block.
+The seals that we will use are hashes with special properties.
+In our case the property will be that the first 4 characters of the hex string representation of the hash will need to be zeros.
+"0000" at the beginning of the hash.
+To generate a hash with this pattern we will include a 64 bit integer in the data.
+Each time we hash the data if we do not get a hash with our special property we will increment the integer and try again.
+After enough increments we will stumble upon a hash with the properly.

+The difficulty is controlled by the number of 0's at the beginning of our hash.
+If we want to increases the difficulty we can go to 00000 or 000000 zeros.
+In Bitcoin this difficulty automatically increases.
+In Ethereum this difficulty is set by group consensus.

 ### Pseudo Code for the mining.